GitHub-Campus-IITM/Events-Workshops/plan/README.md

 ## ⛳️ What help do you need with this event?
 _Tell us how GitHub or other Campus Experts can help with this event.
-Don't forget to complete the request form below._
+(Ex.
+Swags, People, prizes.)_

 ## :octocat: GitHub Student Pack Dedicated URL
 _When mentioning the Student Pack in an event, make sure to share your dedicated URL by event.
 This helps us better support events that are actively promoting The Pack :sparkles:._